jamisoncrawford/applied-stats/README.md

 ## Licensing

-The workshop and materials in this repository are licensed under the GNU General Public License, Version 3, further defined [**here**](https://www.r-project.org/Licenses/GPL-3).
+The workshop and materials in this repository are licensed under GNU General Public License, v.
+3, further defined [**here**](https://www.r-project.org/Licenses/GPL-3).

 More coming soon...